mcascallares/kibana-on-steroids/README.md

 # Kibana on Steroids

-Docker image extending Kibana with Sense and Marvel plugins preinstalled.
+Docker image extending Kibana with Sense and Timelion plugins preinstalled.

 ## Usage